fortinetdev/terraform-provider-fortios/website/docs/d/fortios_system_global.html.markdown

 * `edit_vdom_prompt` - Enable/disable edit new VDOM prompt.
 * `admin_port` - Administrative access port for HTTP.
 (1 - 65535, default = 80).
 * `admin_sport` - Administrative access port for HTTPS.
 (1 - 65535, default = 443).
+* `admin_host` - Administrative host for HTTP and HTTPS.
+When set, will be used in lieu of the client's Host header for any redirection.
 * `admin_https_redirect` - Enable/disable redirection of HTTP administration access to HTTPS.
 * `admin_hsts_max_age` - HTTPS Strict-Transport-Security header max-age in seconds.
 A value of 0 will reset any HSTS records in the browser.When admin-https-redirect is disabled the header max-age will be 0.
 * `admin_ssh_password` - Enable/disable password authentication for SSH admin access.